kvaellning/language-scilab/README.md

    - Scilab functions might be missing
    - Definition of <code>function</code> might lead to errors if the continuation mark <code>...</code> is used for/after return values
    - In general some problems with the continuation mark (e.g. <code>|...</code> will be marked as error)
+   - __Performance is not so great.__ In near future, the regular expression have to be revised.

 ## Planned features
    - *wherami* compatible line numbering
    - [GIT](https://git-scm.com/) support
+   - matrix scope

 ## Changelog
+   - #### 0.3.2
+      - fixed error if two or more variable assignments occur
+      - fixed error for nested struct/tlist extraction (e.g. <code>foo(bar)(foo)</code>)
+      - fixed error for vector assignments by introducing a global vector definition
+      - added missing symbol <code>!</code> to all variable/function names

    - #### 0.3.1
       - fixed errors for leading and trailing dot (<code>.</code>) operator
       - fixed error in the variable assignment